DanielWilliamClarke/Cujo/README.md

 - [x] Add asset citations (now using my own images or free stock images only)
 - [x] Produce production build for deployment
 - [x] Move sharing bar to bottom on mobile devices
-- [x] Add jenkins machine to deployment to CI/CD

 ### Visualisations